 Director William Oldroyd set himself to fail when he chose to adapt for his directorial debut the extremely harsh and complex novel Lady Macbeth of Mtsensk by Nikolai Leskov's.
-And that would be all we would be saying about it except for the fact that he did not fail at all in this endeavor.
+And that would be all I would be saying about it except for the fact that he did not fail at all in this endeavor.
 Quite the contrary.
 Oldroyd delivered a bold and uncompromising movie that presented audiences with a riveting, magnetic and incredibly tense tale about power, oppression and the creation of monsters.

-And, while the performance of the extremely young Florence Pugh is certainly a highlight, the production design and the costume design stand out as magnificent, particularly considering the low-budget this movie had at its disposal.
+While the performance of the extremely young Florence Pugh is certainly a highlight, the production design and the costume design stand out as magnificent, particularly considering the low-budget this movie had at its disposal.

 The marvelously subtle yet expressive costumes created by Holly Waddington (also a newcomer to the industry) stand out to me as the biggest surprise in Costume Design this year.

-The movie, set in the mid-19th century, proves, above all, that a costume design can be period appropriate and yet be designed to underline the character's arc and evolution as well as its personality.
+The movie, set in the mid-19th century, proves, above all, that a costume design can be period-appropriate and yet be designed to underline the character's arc and evolution as well as its personality.

 And so, the movie boasts of a small yet incredibly detailed and accurate 1860's gowns that manage to capture Catherine's descend into cruelty and madness in magnificent detail.

 Also to note; it is incredibly clever how the costume design integrates real period oppressive female underwear into the narrative of the story.
-Thus highlighting how oppression, both literal (in the form of restrictive clothing) and psychological (in the form of his father's in law abuse), drives Catherine to murder.
+Thus highlighting how oppression, both literal (in the form of restrictive clothing) and psychological (in the form of his father's in-law abuse), drives Catherine to murder.

 As a whole, this was a huge surprise for me.
 This is a design that does a lot with a really constrained budget (particularly considering its a period piece) and that manages to combine real period clothing with expressive storytelling decisions, thus helping to set the mood and help underline the character's journey.